hongweilibran/claustrum_multi_view/ReadMe.md

 <br />

-We provide pre-trained models to directly perform inference for your new dataset.
-Here is a [simple demo](https://drive.google.com/file/d/1b0XS8LjRM-rZMPOL8qM6voG-A5jcdUgK/view?usp=sharing) to test on new dataset.
+We provide pre-trained models to directly perform inference for your new dataset.  <br /> Here is a [simple demo](https://drive.google.com/file/d/1b0XS8LjRM-rZMPOL8qM6voG-A5jcdUgK/view?usp=sharing) to test on new dataset.
 We use a public dataset from [ABIDE](http://fcon_1000.projects.nitrc.org/indi/abide/).
 The codes can run without GPUs.
 The detailed instructions are in **ReadMe** inside.
 Please have a look at it. <br />
 <br />
 There are several pre-processing steps you will need to follow before you feed your data to our pre-trained model: <br /> <br />
 a) Resampling the MR scans to 1 mm^3; We provide the python codes for resampling in the repository. <br />